-A Four Winns Pre-Delivery Inspection Form is part of the Warranty Registration Card.
+A Four Winns Pre-Delivery Inspection Form is part of the Warranty Registration.
 It lists the many items encompassed by the pre-delivery service previously described.
 The dealer is to check off the items as they are completed, and complete the form as indicated providing specific performance related information appropriately.

-Your Four Winns dealer will sign the Pre-Delivery Inspection Form of the Warranty Registration Card upon completion of the work.
+Your Four Winns dealer will sign the Pre-Delivery Inspection Form of the Warranty Registration upon completion of the work.
 You will also be asked to sign the Pre-Delivery Inspection Form upon accepting delivery of the boat.
 You are to retain the two copies marked "Boat Owner".
 Your dealer is to retain the copy marked "Dealer copy" for his records.
-The Manufacturer's copy is electronically sent to the Four Winns Customer Service Department.
+The manufacturer's copy is submitted on-line via the Extranet to the Four Winns Customer Service Department.